adrianbrad/translator/README.md

 - Sometimes when running all tests (`make test-all`) testing `/translator/internal/dao` freezes thus blocking execution
 - Some logging could come in handy
 - Maybe add comments in code
+- When running multiple tests that call the `RunWeb` method in one process, there is an issue with the flag as the program tries to reassign the flag in the same process.

 ### CLI